LLM/Agent-as-Data-Analyst: A Survey: for Semi-Structured Data Analysis

-$\bullet$ \textit{\hi{Table Prompting.}} Table Prompting means converting table data into LLM's text input format.
-The traditional way of table prompting is more like table lineriazation, which simply flattens the contents of all cells into a single string.
-This crude method will lead to a series of problems such as the prompt sequence being too long and the loss of structured information.
-Therefore, when using LLM to parse tables, we need to compress the structure and content information of the table.
-This can not only process large-scale text, but also effectively ensure that the loss of structural information is within a controllable range.
+\hi{Table Prompting.} Table prompting converts table data into text input for LLMs.
+Traditional approaches, like table linearization, flatten all cell contents into a single string, often producing overly long prompts and losing structural information.
+To address this, table content and structure should be compressed, enabling LLMs to handle large tables while keeping structural loss controllable.

-SHEETCOMPRESSOR~\cite{dong2024spreadsheetllm} introduces an efficient framework for serializing large-scale spreadsheets for LLM prompting.
-Specifically, Structural Anchors identify heterogeneous rows and columns that provide key layout cues, pruning redundant homogeneous ones to yield a skeletonized spreadsheet.
-Inverted-Index Translation replaces row/column serialization with a lossless JSON dictionary that indexes non-empty cell texts and merges identical values, thereby reducing storage overhead.
-Finally, Data Format Aggregation clusters adjacent numerical cells of the same type or format, capturing distribution patterns without redundancy.
-HySem~\cite{pp2024hysem} presents a lightweight LLM pipeline tailored for local deployment.
-Its Context Optimizer rewrites HTML table tokens into an extremely compressed form, ensuring each cell is represented by only one or two tokens (e.g., ``Theme 3: Factors affecting stuff response'' is compressed to ``Theme 3'').
-This method establishes a direct mapping between markup and content by minimizing cell representations.
+SHEETCOMPRESSOR~\cite{dong2024spreadsheetllm} efficiently serializes large spreadsheets for LLM prompting.
+Structural Anchors identify key heterogeneous rows and columns, pruning redundant ones to create a skeletonized sheet.
+Inverted-Index Translation encodes non-empty cells in a JSON dictionary, merging duplicates to reduce storage.
+Data Format Aggregation clusters adjacent numerical cells of the same type or format, capturing distribution patterns without redundancy.
+HySem~\cite{pp2024hysem} introduces a lightweight LLM pipeline for local deployment.
+Its Context Optimizer compresses HTML table tokens so each cell uses only one or two words (e.g., compress ``Theme 3: Factors affecting stuff response'' into ``Theme 3''), establishing a direct mapping between markup and content while minimizing token usage.

-$\bullet$ \textit{\hi{Table Querying.}} LLMs typically require an effective and comprehensive method to extract table contents, a process often referred to as table querying.
-While this process is conceptually similar to SQL, in this section we focus only on approaches that extract information directly from semi-structured data, rather than traditional SQL-based querying.

-CoS\cite{dong2024spreadsheetllm} is a downstream table query program based on SHEETCOMPRESSOR\cite{dong2024spreadsheetllm}, which is mentioned above.First, given a compressed spreadsheet representation and a natural language query, the model performs Table Identification and Boundary Detection, locating the precise subtable relevant to the task.
-Second, the extracted subtable and query are passed back to the LLM for response generation, enabling focused and context-aware reasoning.